MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/manage-vm.md

 ---
-title: Manage a Windows Server VM using Windows Admin Center in Azure
+title: Manage a Windows Server VM using Windows Admin Center in Azure preview
 description: Learn how to use Windows Admin Center in the Azure portal to connect and manage Windows Server VMs in an Azure VM ms.topic: overview
 author: prasidharora
 ms.author: praror
 ms.date: 07/26/2022
 ---
-# Manage a Windows Server VM using Windows Admin Center in Azure
+# Manage a Windows Server VM using Windows Admin Center in Azure (preview)

+> [!IMPORTANT]
+> Windows Admin Center in the Azure portal is currently in preview.
+> See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

-You can now use Windows Admin Center (preview) in the Azure portal to manage the Windows Server operating system inside an Azure VM.
+You can now use Windows Admin Center in the Azure portal to manage the Windows Server operating system inside an Azure VM.
 Manage operating system functions from the Azure portal as well as work with files in the VM without using Remote Desktop or PowerShell.

 This article provides an overview of the functionality provided, requirements, and how to install Windows Admin Center and use it to manage a single VM.
 It also answers frequently asked questions, and provides a list of known issues and tips for troubleshooting in case something doesn't work.